Not sure what to pack for an African safari? Here’s exactly what I found useful — and what I’d skip next time.

 - Power Bank – We were supposed to have charging capabilities in our Safari vehicle, but the outlets weren’t working.
 Good thing Bill brought his Imuto power bank so I could charge my phone during the day!

-KARI’S TIP: Some lodges only have electricity available during certain hours.
-Start charging your camera batteries and phone as soon as you check in before they turn the power off at 9:00 or 10:00 PM.
+KARI’S TIP: Some lodges only have electricity during certain hours, so start charging your camera batteries and phone as soon as you check in before they turn the power off at 9:00 or 10:00 PM.

 Airalo eSim

 I always buy Airalo eSims when we travel internationally because I don’t have an international plan on my cell phone.
-Here, I bought a Tanzania specific one with 2GB and 15 days for $8.
-I topped it off with another 1GB when our flights home got canceled and we ended up staying 2 more days.
+I bought a Tanzania specific one with 2GB and 15 days for $8.

-If you are going to visit other countries in Africa, they also have a regional eSim called Hello Africa that covers 36 countries.
-I’ve used similar plans in Europe and Southeast Asia.
-Then you don’t need to buy a new one every time you switch countries.
+They also have a regional eSim called Hello Africa that covers 36 countries.
+Then you don’t have to buy a new one when you switch countries.
 Learn more here

 What To Expect On A Safari in Tanzania – 12 Helpful Things to Know